Flotomate/product_docs/source/admin/admin-organization.rst

 Organization
 ************

-Flotomate allows you to maintain company details in the product in the following forms:
+Motadata allows you to maintain company details in the product in the following forms:

 -  Account